 Transcription is the production of a written version of material originally presented in spoken form.
-It records the actual events- every significant detail of a performance including the intensity and momentum of events in the order in which they occur.
-That’s why, a transcription is a kind of historical document, whose purpose is to record every detail of something that has already occurred really.
+It records the actual events- every significant detail of performance including the intensity and momentum of events in the order in which they occur.
+That’s why, transcription is a kind of historical document, whose purpose is to record every detail of something that has already occurred really.

-New technologies are introduced everyday and applied in the field of transcription.
+New technologies are introduced every day and applied in the field of transcription.
 However, there may certain technical issues arise while transcribing a quality document.
 The process of transcription may disclose or obscure certain information.

 - Format - Different kinds of layout formats are suggested based on the number of speakers and purpose of transcription.
-Print outs, electronic files on disc-word perfect, text files etc, and emailing files-various formats to choose from.
+Printouts, electronic files on disc-word perfect, text files etc, and emailing files-various formats to choose from.
 If your equipment uses a particular audio format, then you have limited choices.

 - Tape sizes - Normally, three sizes of tapes are available as micro, regular and executive.
-Other sizes like video tapes are also given for transcription.
+Other sizes like videotapes are also given for transcription.
 Transcription machines are available for different tape sizes.
 Longer tapes tend to jam easily while starting and stopping.

 - Most popular recorder use a single track audio.
 Recording on the fastest speed produces higher quality dictation.
 Multiple track recorders, used in courtrooms provide superior transcripts.
-Transcribing on single track, double or multiple track requires professionals, otherwise arises technical issues.
+Transcribing on single track, double or multiple tracks requires professionals, otherwise arises technical issues.